podmefom/podmefom/README.md

 ## About Me
 Hello!
 I'm Matvey, also known as podmefom.
-I'm 20 years old and passionate about software development.
-I enjoy solving challenging problems and building projects that make life easier.
-Currently, I'm diving deep into Python and Node.js, exploring backend development, and experimenting with frontend frameworks like React and Vue3.
-In my free time, I enjoy gaming, automation projects, and learning new technologies.
+I'm 20 years old and deeply passionate about software development.
+I love tackling challenging problems, building impactful projects, and constantly learning new technologies.
+Currently, I’m diving into Python and Node.js for backend development while mastering React and Vue3 on the frontend.
+Outside of coding, I enjoy gaming, automation, and exploring innovative solutions.

 ## Stack
 - **Frontend:** React (low level), Vue3 (low level), HTML, CSS, JS (middle level)